Raghushubi/IPSA/README.md

 ## Repository Structure

 The repository contains multiple versions of the system showing its evolution.
-The **main working implementation is in the `version5/` folder**.
+The stable implementation described in the report is in `version5/`.
+`version6/` contains ongoing improvements, particularly to the OCR subsystem.

 ```
 root/